MilovdZee/SyncedLEDLight/README.md

 # SyncedLEDLight
-Multiple instances of this LED light are synced with eachother
+Multiple instances of this LED light are synced with each other